apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 layer_new.load_parameters('layer.params')
 ```

-**Note**: The `save_parameters` and `load_parameters` methods are used for models
+**Note**: The `save_parameters` and `load_parameters` method is used for models
 that use a `Block` method instead of  `HybridBlock` method to build the model.
-These models may have complex architectures where the model architectures could
+These models may have complex architectures where the model architectures may
 change during execution.
 E.g. if you have a model that uses an if-else
 conditional statement to choose between two different architectures.

 #### 2. Save/load the model weights/parameters and the architectures

 For models that use the **HybridBlock**, the model architecture stays static and
-does not change during execution.
-Therefore, both model parameters AND architectures
+do no change during execution.
+Therefore both model parameters **AND**
-can be saved and loaded using the `export` and `imports` methods.
+architecture can be saved and loaded using `export`, `imports` methods.

-Now look at your `MLP_Hybrid` model and export the model using the
+Now look at your `MLP_Hybrid` model and export the model using the `export`
-export function.
-The export function will export the model architecture into a
+function.
+The export function will export the model architecture into a `.json`
-.json file and the model parameters into a .params file.
+file and model parameters into a `.params` file.

 ```python
 net_Hybrid.export('MLP_hybrid')